The Arizona College Access Network

 The Arizona College Access Network (AzCAN), an initiative of Education Forward Arizona, is a community of college access professionals committed to closing the education attainment gap in Arizona.

-We currently have more than 350 organizational members across the state in every county.
-AzCAN members include nonprofits, high school staff, college outreach programs, funders, government agencies, and business leaders all of whom are committed to closing the education attainment gap in our state.
+We currently have more than 350 organizational members across the state in every county, however, to reach these goals we must continue to grow this critical network.
+AzCAN members should include nonprofits, high school staff, parents, college outreach programs, funders, government agencies, and business leaders, all of whom are committed to advocating for and engaging in the work required to achieve the Education Progress Meter and Achieve60AZ goals.

 AzCAN is a member of the National College Attainment Network.